Camera Settings – How To Shoot For Exposure Blending with Luminosity Masks

 HDR programs have a number of limitations.
 Some of them don’t like exposures that are shot at varying exposure values.
 For example, using exposures with an EV of -3,-2,0,+2 doesn’t always go down well because the EV spacing is inconsistent.

-More restricting, it is almost impossible to get the most out of your files when shooting with varying apertures, which is sometimes necessary in Digital Blending, or when you wish to merge parts of a long exposure image into your scene.
+More restricting, it is almost impossible to get the most out of your files when shooting with varying apertures, which is sometimes necessary for Digital Blending, or when you wish to merge parts of a long exposure image into your scene.
 HDR programs simply cannot handle these demands.

 That is why in HDR we usually shoot a standard set of brackets to feed into our HDR program of choice.
 With Digital Blending, we have far more freedom, which also means more choices to make in the shooting stage.

-How to Shoot for Digital Blending
+How to Shoot for exposure blending with Luminosity Masks

 Below are the steps I take when setting up and shooting a scene.
 However, it’s important not to remain rigid in your workflow.
 We have to change our processes according to the scene we’re shooting.